Meet the Team

 Previously serving as a Policy & Advocacy Intern at Women Working for Oceans, Erin played an integral role in growing the organization’s social media presence.
 She curated impactful call-to-action social media posts, drawing from her thorough research of marine science literature.
 Erin’s dedication to diversity, equity, and inclusion was evident as she led initiatives aimed at fostering an inclusive environment.

 Amy is an environmental artist, writer, and researcher from Providence, Rhode Island.
-Her current Thomas J. Watson Fellowship explores the intersection of art and the environment around the world.
-Since starting in August 2021, she has met with over 120 scientists, artists, community leaders, activists, and academics to understand how art can be a tool for change.
+Her 2023 Thomas J. Watson Fellowship explored the intersection of art and the environment around the world.
+During that time, she met with over 240 scientists, artists, community leaders, activists, and academics to understand how art can be a tool for change.

 When she is not speaking with artists, she is making art.
-Some recent projects include: facilitating community murals, creating costumes from trash, and drawing large illustrations about projected climate impacts in her community.
+Some recent projects include: facilitating community murals, creating a commissioned tapestry for COP 28’s Hope House in Dubai, making costumes from trash, and drawing large illustrations about projected climate impacts in her community.
 She is also creating an illustrated book featuring 25 female-identifying SDG changemakers, including Christiana Figueres, Dr. Kim Cobb, Xiye Bastida, and Kathy Jetñil-Kijiner, to name a few.

 @amyspencerart